Big Sandy Lake (Saskatchewan): Description

 At about 10 m deep, and with a surface area of 8083.5 ha, Big Sandy Lake is a relatively shallow lake for its size.
 Several creeks and rivers flow into the lake from the slopes of the Cub Hills, nearby smaller lakes, and surrounding muskeg.
 Some of those lakes include Jayjay, Minnow, Warne, Floren, and Beck.
 Ballantyne River flows out of Big Sandy Lake from its eastern shore and heads east flowing into Deschambault Lake.
 Big Sandy Lake is in the Sturgeon-Weir River drainage basin, which is a tributary of the Saskatchewan River.

 Outfitter and recreation site

 Big Sandy Lake Recreation Site (54.4849°N 104.1854°W) has a campground with 13 campsites and the outfitters, Big Sandy Lake Outdoor Adventures, has cabin rentals.
 The outfitter leases and operates the 430-hectare recreation site from the provincial government.
 The campground and cabins have access to washrooms, showers, and laundry.
 At the lake, there is a boat launch and fish cleaning station.
 Other activities at the site include hiking, ATVing, and, in the winter, snowmobiling.

 Fish species

-Fish commonly found in the lake include walleye, northern pike, and whitefish.
+Fish commonly found in Big Sandy Lake include walleye, northern pike, whitefish, cisco, white sucker, and yellow perch.
+In 2010, the lake was stocked with 40,000 walleye.